websight-io/docs/docs/docs/developers/architecture/kubernetes/index.md

 ![WebSight - kubernetes architecture](kubernetes-architecture-overview.png)

 !!!
 Info "Limitation"
-    WebSight Community Edition uses Public Storage persistent volumes for all published assets (HTML pages, images, and JS / CSS scripts).
+    WebSight CMS uses Public Storage persistent volume for all published assets (HTML pages, images, and JS / CSS scripts).
 As a consequence, CMS and Web Server pods need PersistanceVolumeClaims (PVCs) with the [ReadWriteMany access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) when more than one node worker in the cluster is configured.